Zburgers/road-network-analysis/readme.md

 ## Model Training

-The project supports two approaches to model training:
+The project supports two approaches to model training, the notebook approach is the sandbox and the main.py approach is the deployed version:
 ### 1. Notebook Approach (main.ipynb)
 - Interactive and educational
 - Step-by-step visualization